MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## Customization

-You can customize certain visualization aspects of the reports, such as adding or removing fields to be shown in the various visualizations, changing chart type, etc.
+You can customize certain visualization aspects of the reports, such as adding or removing fields to be shown in the various visualizations, changing chart type, and so on.

 You cannot add additional data fields to the report.